 The fix: go to the Custom location targeting screen and select a radius around your business.
 You may find your traffic goes way down, but the traffic that’s left is the traffic you want.

-Honorable Mention: How come the AdWords user interface sucks so bad when they can create such a beautiful search UI?!?
+Honorable Mention: How come the Ads user interface sucks so bad when they can create such a beautiful search UI?!?

-The Fix: use Google’s downloadable AdWords Editor.
+The Fix: use Google’s downloadable Ads Editor.
 It’s not perfect, but it is much better than the web interface.